abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

     evident that there are ways to improve upon the Bellabeat product of
     choice: Bellabeat app.
-From this analysis adding features such as graphs, alarms, and weight log abilities will allow the Bellabeat product of choice to add further value to users and thus increase marketability.
+From this analysis adding features such as graphs, alarms, and weight log abilities will allow the Bellabeat App to add further value to users and thus increase marketability.
 -   How could your team and business apply your insights?
 Add graphs, accessability for weight log data, and alarms
 -   What next steps would you or your stakeholders take based on your findings? take findings to development team and then begin new marketing strategy
 -   Is there additional data you could use to expand on your findings?
+Need more data on non spring/summer months.
+Expanded into winter/fall to account for bias.

 ### Insights and Recommendations